RageCage64/eznet-cli/README.md

 ### -c PORT, --check-port=PORT
 Get the name and process ID of the process running on a given port

+### -p PNAME, --find-process=PNAME
+Find the port and ID of a process by name

 ### -k PORT, --kill-port=PORT
 Check the process running on a given port with the option to kill it if you'd like.